-Between a busy work schedule, your kids’ summertime sports and extracurricular activities, and everyday household chores, it’s really, really hard to get some much needed me time.
-Today, make it a point to give yourself a few moments of utter relaxation.
-Listen to your favorite song (and maybe even drop a few dance moves), apply a homemade face mask, take a luxurious bath, or treat yourself to a massage at a local spa—whatever it takes to disconnect and chill out for a little while!
+Today, give yourself a few moments of utter relaxation.
+Listen to your favorite song, apply a face mask, take a luxurious bath, or treat yourself to a massage at a local spa.
+Do whatever it takes to disconnect and let yourself relax.

 16 of 31

-Say hallo to your new favorite grillers!
-Bratwurst, or German sausages that are commonly made with pork, beef, or veal, aren’t just easy to cook, but they can be prepared in a number of different ways, too.
-Try a classic grilling recipe and top them with your favorite hot dog fixings, simmer them in beer for a truly German treat, or slice cooked bratwurst into homemade spaetzle for a delicious side dish.Continue to 17 of 31 below.
+Bratwurst are German sausages commonly made with pork, beef, or veal.
+They're easy to cook, and they can be prepared in a number of ways.
+Try a classic grilling recipe, and top them with your favorite hot dog fixings.
+Simmer them in beer for a truly German treat.
+Or slice cooked bratwurst into homemade spaetzle for a delicious side dish.Continue to 17 of 31 below.

 17 of 31

 Aug.
 17: National Black Cat Appreciation Day

 Black cats have gotten a bad rap with the superstition that they're unlucky.
 So it's a good thing they have a day dedicated to their appreciation.
 If you have a black cat, give it some extra treats, playtime, and pets today.
 Or consider volunteering at your local animal shelter, where you can help lots of black cats get lucky and find their forever homes.

 18 of 31

 Sometimes they’re topped with cheese, sometimes they’re spicy, and sometimes they’re packed with inventive ingredients.
 But one thing is for certain: Fajitas are always delicious.
 For National Fajita Day, you can serve them with refried beans and rice, fresh tortillas, and sour cream for a totally filling (and easy to prep) dinner.